 - Mental and physical disabilities

-- Medical ethics and participatory forms of political and social action as it intersects with activities of the state (including child welfare policies and education).
+- Medical ethics and participatory forms of political and social action as these intersect with activities of the state (including child welfare policies and education).